IoriYamahata/CPP_Design/sequence_generation/README.md

 # sequence_generation

-Tools for EvoDiff finetuning, sequence generation, and a minimal CPP classifier.
+Tools for EvoDiff finetuning, sequence generation, and a CPP classifier.

 ## Environment